maxzaikin/TGB-MicroSuite/README.md

 [![Telegram](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://telegram.org/)
 [![Telegram API](https://img.shields.io/badge/Telegram%20API-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://core.telegram.org/bots/api)

-## 🤖 Welcome to the TGB-MicroSuite Platform
+## About this repository

-Welcome to the repository for the **TGB-MicroSuite**, a platform built with a focus on secure, ethical, and scalable interactions within the Telegram ecosystem.
+The **TGB-MicroSuite**, a platform built with a focus on secure, ethical, and scalable interactions within the Telegram ecosystem.
 This project has evolved from a single bot into a modern, containerized **microservices architecture**, designed for high performance and maintainability.

 > [!WARNING]
 > **Important Disclaimer: Ethical Use Only**